openshift/openshift-ansible/playbooks/aws/README.md

 ### Let's Provision!

-The newly added playbooks are the following:
+Warning:  Running these plays will provision items in your AWS account (if not present), and you may incur billing charges.
+These plays are not suitable for the free-tier.

+#### High-level overview
+- prerequisites.yml - Provision VPC, Security Groups, SSH keys, if needed.
+See PREREQUISITES.md for more information.
 - build_ami.yml - Builds a custom AMI.
-This currently requires the user to supply a valid AMI with access to repositories that contain openshift repositories.
+See BUILD_AMI.md for more information.
 - provision.yml - Create a vpc, elbs, security groups, launch config, asg's, etc.
 - install.yml - Calls the openshift-ansible installer on the newly created instances
 - provision_nodes.yml - Creates the infra and compute node scale groups